Cutting edge treatment for Barrett’s esophagus: Endoscopic Radiofrequency Ablation

 - Pain in the upper part of the abdomen

 If you are experiencing any of the above symptoms or have risk factors for Barrett’s, you may need to be seen and examined to determine whether or not you are suffering from Barrett’s Esophagus.
-Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will perform an Upper Endoscopy to examine the esophageal tissue for signs of change.
+Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Tammi D’Elena, PA-C, and Vanessa T. Dang, MSN, APRN, will perform an Upper Endoscopy to examine the esophageal tissue for signs of change.

 About the Procedure

-During the procedure, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will utilize the HALO System’s Endoscopic Radiofrequency Ablation Therapy to destroy the pre-cancerous Esophageal lining.
+During the procedure, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Tammi D’Elena, PA-C, and Vanessa T. Dang, MSN, APRN, will utilize the HALO System’s Endoscopic Radiofrequency Ablation Therapy to destroy the pre-cancerous Esophageal lining.
 Once the unhealthy tissue has been eliminated, new, healthy tissue can grow back in its place.
 Performed on an outpatient basis at our in-house endoscopy suite, the procedure takes only 30 minutes.
 Experts believe that Endoscopic Radiofrequency Ablation Therapy can prevent patients from developing a fast-growing form of cancer called Esophageal Adenocarcinoma.